quangis/transforge/docs/tutorial.md

 # Introduction

-`transformation_algebra` is a Python library that allows you to define a language for semantically describing tools or procedures as *transformations between concepts*.
+`transforge` is a Python library that allows you to define a language for semantically describing tools or procedures as *transformations between concepts*.
 When you connect several such procedures into a *workflow*, the library can construct an RDF graph for you that describes it as a whole, automatically inferring the specific concept type at every step.

 Throughout this manual, we will use a simplified version of the [core concept transformations of geographical information][cct] as a recurring